bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Speaker 2: 00:57:15

 Yep.
-So from that point of view you know it's like a little I mean it's like lightning right Like you need the actual node running first.
+So from that point of view you know it's like a little I mean it's like Lightning right Like you need the actual node running first.
-And then, you know, the people, you know, it's, it's complicated.
+And then, the people, you know, it's, it's complicated.
 It's a, it's a potential failure.
 If it's hard to set up servers, then no one ever gets to the privacy benefits, right?
-Or not enough people.
+Not enough people.

 Speaker 1: 00:57:32

 And it seems like there's almost a couple of different ways that this user could get get their first Feddy wallet.
 Like, you know, it could be someone who already holds Bitcoin.
-They're like, oh, I want to deposit some of this with the Mint and get this kind of privacy shield, get my eCash tokens, where somebody else could be starting from absolute zero.
+They're like, I want to deposit some of this with the Mint and get this kind of privacy shield, get my e-Cash tokens, where somebody else could be starting from absolute zero.
-Someone could say, you know, hey, I want to pay you.
+Someone could say, hey, I want to pay you.
-I want to pay you in eCash.
+I want to pay you in e-Cash.
 Is that cool?
 Download this wallet.
 And they're starting from completely zero.
-Maybe they've never even touched Bitcoin or lightning before in their entire life.
+Maybe they've never even touched Bitcoin or Lightning before in their entire life.
-Maybe maybe they've used, you know, Venmo or something like that.
+Maybe maybe they've used, Venmo or something like that.
 Or maybe this is their first experience with any kind of digital interaction around money to begin with.

 Speaker 2: 00:58:16

-Yeah, I know there's an interesting point of view, you know, like the, we think where does a circular economy come from?
+Yeah, I know there's an interesting point of view, like the, we think where does a circular economy come from?
 Well, it's probably not going to be people buying the money.
 You know, they're probably going to get their hands on the money in a different way.
 They're probably going to earn it.